 There is even the Pioneer Courthouse Square, where you can enjoy some historical features and architecture, surrounded by the towering modern skyscrapers.
 On top of locations that are simply beautiful to see, there are also a number of specifically designed attractions as well.

 In addition to all this, I couldn’t end our trip around downtown without mentioning that it is also the location of Portland State University.
-This means not only is there a youthful atmosphere, ideal for students, but you can also often find lower prices on everything from food and goods to hotels.
+It offers youthful atmosphere, ideal for students, and you can also find lower prices on everything from food and goods to hotels.

-Best Luxury Hotel: The Duniway Portland, A Hilton Hotel this boutique hotel is located in the heart of downtown Portland, the Duniway Portland, a Hilton hotel, is within walking distance of premier shopping, nightlife, major offices, and the MAX Light Rail.
-There is a 24-hour fitness center at the hotel, along with a heated indoor wave-less lap pool, on site restaurant.
-Guests can access the on-site business center 24 hours per day.
+Luxury ($$$): The Duniway Portland, A Hilton Hotel this boutique hotel is located in the heart of downtown Portland, within walking distance of premier shopping, nightlife, major offices, and the MAX Light Rail.
+It has a heated indoor wave-less lap pool, an on-site restaurant.

-Best Mid range Hotel: Hampton Inn And Suites By Hilton Portland-Pearl District is located in Portland in the Pearl District and within 5 minutes’ walk of Powell’s City of Books, Hampton Inn And Suites By Hilton Portland-Pearl District features a fitness center and indoor saline pool.
-You will find a 24-hour front desk, business center, and meeting space at the property.
-Guests can enjoy the rooftop patio.
+mid-range ($$): Hampton Inn And Suites By Hilton Portland-Pearl District, located in the Pearl District and within 5 minutes walk of Powell’s City of Books. the hotel features an indoor saline pool, 24-hour front desk, and a rooftop patio.